twerkmeister/tokenflood/README.md

 - 50
 - 90
 - 99
+budget:
-input_token_budget: 100000  # the maximum number of input tokens this test is allowed to use - prevents any load configuration that would use more than this from starting
+  input_tokens: 100000      # the maximum number of input tokens this test is allowed to use - prevents any load configuration that would use more than this from starting
-output_token_budget: 10000  # the maximum number of output tokens this test is allowed to use - prevents any load configuration that would use more than this from starting
+  output_tokens: 10000      # the maximum number of output tokens this test is allowed to use - prevents any load configuration that would use more than this from starting
-error_limit: 0.3            # the fraction of errors that are acceptable for the last 30 requests
+error_limit: 0.3            # the fraction of errors in requests that are acceptable for the last 30 requests.
+The test will end once this limit is breached.
 task:                       # The task tokenflood uses to generate a lot of tokens which we can truncate using the max token parameters - makes sure we do not produce too few tokens!
-  task: 'Task: Count up to 10000 naming each individual number like this: 1 2 3 4'
+  task: 'Task: Count up to 1000 naming each individual number like this: 1 2 3 4'
 token_set:                  # The 1-token strings tokenflood uses to fill up the prompt and prefix up to the desired length
   tokens:
   - ' A'